 Once awarded, fellowships cannot be extended or renewed.

-Please include the following in your application:
+Please include the following (as a single PDF) in your application:

 - a cover letter

 - a two-page, double-spaced description of your project, describing the research to be conducted at the Albert and Shirley Small Special Collections Library, with specific reference to the collection materials that the applicant intends to consult and the proposed dates of residence